vygr/ChrysaLisp/docs/ENVIRONMENT.md

-A module is an imported library or class that prepares or defines its own internal workings within a transient environment and then exports only those symbols and functions it wishes to be know externally.
+A module is an imported library or class that prepares or defines its own internal workings within a transient environment and then exports only those symbols and functions it wishes to be known externally.

 First of all a new empty environment is pushed using `(env-push)`.
 Then you are free to define new functions and variables, constants etc and use them to construct other functions and classes.
-These symbols will not be visible to the outside world, only the symbols functions and classes you deliberately export with the `(export env sym1 ...)` macro.
+These symbols will not be visible to the outside world, only the symbols, functions and classes you deliberately export with the `(export env sym1 ...)` macro.

 In effect all your 'workings' will be turned into anonymous references due to